safetyAI/ChatSafetyAI/README.md

 **Exceptions.** These obligations do not apply to any information that (a) is or becomes generally available to the public through no fault of Recipient, (b) was in Recipient’s possession or known by it prior to receipt from Discloser, (c) was rightfully disclosed to Recipient without restriction by a third party, or (d) was independently developed without use of Discloser’s Confidential Information.
 Recipient may disclose Confidential Information only to its employees, contractors, and agents who have a need to know and who are bound by confidentiality obligations at least as restrictive as those of this Agreement.
 Recipient will be responsible for any breach of this section by its employees, contractors, and agents.
 Recipient may disclose Confidential Information to the extent required by law, provided that Recipient uses reasonable efforts to notify Discloser in advance.

 ### Privacy
-We at the Colorado Construction Safety Laboratory, LLC ('we', 'our' or 'us') respect your privacy and are strongly committed to keeping secure any information we obtain from you or about you.
+We, at SafetyAI, Inc. ('we', 'our' or 'us') respect your privacy and are strongly committed to keeping secure any information we obtain from you or about you.
 This Privacy Policy describes our practices with respect to Personal Information we receive from or about you when you use our Services.

 **Personal Information You Provide:** We receive Personal Information if you create an account to use our Services or communicate with us as follows:
 - email address.

 **Personal Information We Receive Automatically From Your Use of the Services:** When you use the Services, we receive the following information:
 - *User Content:* the date and time of each conversation, as well as the conversation content.
 This is necessary to allow saving and reloading the chat history from session to session.
 We use Dropbox as our main data storage solution, Google Drive for hosting the automatically generated PPT files (presentation mode...) and PDF files (prejob brief summarization, chat sharing...), and Amazon EC2 for some data storage and to host the microservices of ours that ChatSafetyAI calls (regulations, predictions, etc.).
 ChatSafetyAI is deployed on Posit's shinyapps.io but data is only saved there temporarily, for the duration of the session.
 We record and analyze conversations for sole continuous improvement purposes.
-If you do not want us to use your conversations for improvement of our Services, or if you do not want your conversations to be saved at all (no chat history from session to session), you may opt out by emailing `antoine.tixier AT safetyfunction DOT com`.
+If you do not want us to use your conversations for improvement of our Services, or if you do not want your conversations to be saved at all (no chat history from session to session), you may opt out by emailing `antoine.tixier AT safetyai DOT com`.
 Please note that this may limit the ability of our Services to better address your specific use cases.
 - *OpenAI API:* To function, ChatSafetyAI relies on the OpenAI API's Chat and Embeddings endpoints.
 OpenAI [does not](https://platform.openai.com/docs/models/how-we-use-your-data) use the data passed to their API for training their models, and only temporarily saves the data (for 30 days) for moderation purposes, after which it is permanently deleted.
 - *Content Disclosure:* we **do not** share or sell your content with/to anyone.
 We record and analyze your conversations for the sole purpose of improving our models, if you have not opted out.
 - *IP address, device and browser information, logs, and other analytics:* we **do not** record such information.
 We may ask for your location (latitude and longitude) for the sole purpose of knowing your local weather, in order for our incident characteristics predictive models to generate more accurate predictions.